geekelo/a-personal-portfolio-site/README.md

 > Describe your project in 1 or 2 sentences.

 **A Personal Portfolio Site** is a responsive, functional and very aesthetic website designed and developed to help a talent showcase his / her capabilities to recruiters, managers, work partners and mentees.
 This website comes with a vibrant and engaing UI.
 An excellent job was done on the User Experience of this website to make a talent's work very appealing to any recruiter.
 It contains all the necessary sections recruiters expect to see.
 The structure is a well organized.
-The style tone proffesional.
+The style tone is professional.
 Both style and content can be tweaked to suit the talent's preferences.

 ## 🛠 Built With <a name="built-with"></a>